 The Missouri license is good for six years.

 Out-of-state drivers need to bring the following documents: birth certificate or passport, social security number, current Missouri address and license from the previous state.

 Renewing Your Missouri License

 Most Missouri licenses have to be renewed every six years.
-Prior to the expiration date, the state sends out a reminder post card to drivers.
+Prior to the expiration date, the state sends out a reminder postcard to drivers.
 Take this card (or other proof of address) to any Missouri license office to renew.
-The cost for a six year renewal is $20.
-Drivers age 70 and older can get a three year renewal for $10.
+Drivers age 70 and older can get a three-year renewal.